The Fastest Broadband 2020: What You Really Need

 If you're having trouble with your home broadband try an ethernet cable connected directly between your device and your router instead of using wireless.
 If you're in the office speak to your internet provider or IT team and ask if they can help you get a better connection via an ethernet cable.

 If you've tried all the steps we've suggested and you're still not happy with your download speed, take a look at your internet provider contract or give them a call to ask about the minimum guaranteed speed that they're obliged to provide.
 Take a look at Ofcom's advice about broadband speeds for more details.

 How to improve upload speed

 For budding YouTube influencers, Instagram livestreamers or anyone who posts hundreds of holiday photos, upload speed will be important.
 Fortunately, you don’t need to do anything different to improve your upload speed; the same principles apply to improving both upload and download speeds

 Download speed still not fast enough?

 Call us free today and we'll help you save money find a faster deal

-Let’s say you’ve thought carefully about your internet usage and you come to the conclusion nothing less than superfast broadband will do.
-To find out what’s available in your neighbourhood, use Ofcom’s postcode checker.
+Let’s say you’ve thought carefully about your internet usage and you've come to the conclusion nothing less than the fastest broadband will do.
+To find out what’s available in your neighbourhood, including superfast broadband, use Ofcom’s postcode checker.

-Before you go ahead and change broadband providers to get a faster connection speed, make sure you read our how to switch broadband guide for more advice.
+Before you go ahead and change providers to get the fastest broadband speed, make sure you read our how to switch broadband guide for more advice.